-The following conflict of interest and commitment policy applies to all EPA employees, both faculty and staff.
+The following conflict of interest and commitment policy applies to all EHRA employees, both faculty and staff.

 At UNC Asheville, the professional responsibilities of faculty and many professional staff extend beyond time-specific assignments such as in-class teaching, designated office hours, etc. to include a broad range of professional activities necessary to accomplish our public liberal arts university mission.
 In addition, professional expertise may lead to opportunities for faculty and professional staff to use their specialized competencies in secondary professional employment as paid consultants to public and private agencies, thereby contributing to the transfer and application of knowledge through external activities for pay.
 While these activities are encouraged, because they are a form of public engagement, they may raise concerns about potential conflict of interest as well as commitment to the primary responsibilities of university employment.

 As relationships between employees and private industry, federal and state governments, and nonprofit agencies have grown in number and scope, there has been a corresponding increase in concern about conflicts of interest and commitment.
 While employees of UNC Asheville are encouraged to engage in appropriate relationships with public and private agencies outside of the University, there is a need for commonly understood principles and corresponding procedures that will identify, address and manage potential conflicts that would detract from or interfere with their dedication of unbiased primary professional loyalty, time, and energy to teaching, research, service, and other professional responsibilities.